 The Kickstarter campaign was suspended, and the film’s future was uncertain.
 After three visits to Ai Weiwei, Wishnow publicly apologized to him:

-The fundraising campaign was reactivated, and the film became one of the most successful short films in Kickstarter history.
+The fundraising ideas came back, the campaign was reactivated, and the film became one of the most successful short films in Kickstarter history.
 The film was acquired by indie film site Fandor and premiered at the Telluride Festival on August 31, 2014.